axonivy-market/stripe-connector/stripe-connector-product/README.md

 ## Demo

-### Use Case: Create a paymentLink based on priceId and quantity
+### Use Case: Create a paymentLink based on priceId (please follow installation guide to get the priceId) and quantity
 ![](images/create_paymentLink.png)

 #### We can use this link to redirect to the Stripe payment website and make a payment.